-- (a) IN CONDUIT.
-Conductors of all voltages may be inclosed in the same way and to the same extent as required in 1 above for metal-sheathed cables. - (b) ON PINS AND INSULATORS.
-Vertical and lateral conductors of street-lighting circuits and service leads of less than 750 volts to ground may be run on the street side of the pole in multiple-conductor cable having suitable substantial insulating covering if such cable is held taut on standard insulators supported on pins or brackets and arranged so that the cable shall be held at a distance of approximately 5 inches away from the surface of the pole or from any pole steps. - (c) INSTALLED ON THE POLE SURFACE.
-Secondary supply conductors of not more than 300 volts to ground may be run in multipleconductor cables attached directly to the pole surface in such a manner as to avoid abrasion at the points of attachment.
+(a) In Conductors of all voltages may be inclosed in the same way and to the same extent as required in 1 above for metalsheathed cables.

+(b) On Pins and Insulators.
+Vertical and lateral conductors of street-lighting circuits and service leads of less than 750 volts to ground may be run on the pole in multiple-conductor cable having suitable substantial insulating covering if such cable is held taut on standard insulators supported on pins or brackets and arranged so that the cable shall be held at a distance of approximately 5 inches away from the surface of the pole or from any pole steps.

+(c) Installed on the Pole Surface.
+Secondary supply conductors of not more than 300 volts to ground may be run in multiple-conductor cables attached directly to the pole surface in such a manner as to avoid abrasion at the points of attachment.
 In the case of aerial services, the point where such cables leave the pole shall be at least 40 inches above the highest, or 40 inches below the lowest, communication attachment.
-Each conductor of such cable which is not effectively grounded shall be insulated for a potential of at least 1,000 volts.
+Each conductor of such cable which is not effectively grounded shall be insulated for a potential of at least 600 volts.

-239. F. Requirements for Vertical Supply Conductors Passing Through Communication Space on Jointly Used Poles-Continued.
+- 239. F. Requirements for Vertical Supply Conductors Passing Through Communication Space on Jointly Used Poles-Continued - (d) Suspended From Supply Crossarm.
+Lamp leads of street lighting circuits may be run from supply crossarms directly to a street lamp bracket or luminaire under the following conditions:

-- (d) SUSPENDED FROM SUPPLY CROSSARM.
-Lamp leads of street lighting circuits may be run from supply crossarms directly to a street lamp bracket or luminaire under the following conditions: - (1) The vertical run shall consist of paired wires or multiple-conductor cable securely attached at both ends to suitable brackets and insulators. - (2) The vertical run shall be held taut at least 40 inches from the surface of the pole (through the communication space), at least 12 inches beyond the end of any communication crossarm by which it passes, and at least 6 inches from communication drop wires. - (3) Insulators attached to lamp brackets for supporting the vertical run shall be capable of meeting, in the position in which they are installed, the same flashover requirements as the luminaire insulators. - (4) Each conductor of the vertical run shall be No. 10 AWG or larger. - 3.
-SUPPLY GROUNDING WIRES.
+(1) The vertical run shall consist of paired wires or multiple-conductor cable securely attached at both ends to suitable brackets and insulators.

+(2) The vertical run shall be held taut at least 40 inches from the surface of the pole (through the communication space), at least 12 inches beyond the end of any communication crossarm by which it passes, and at least 6 inches from communication drop wires, and at least 20 inches from any communication cable.

+(3) Insulators attached to lamp brackets for supporting the vertical run shall be capable of meeting, in the position in which they are installed, the same flashover requirements as the luminaire insulators.

+(4) Each conductor of the vertical run shall be No. 10 AWG or larger.

+3. SUPPLY GROUNDING WIRES.
-Supply grounding wires shall be covered with wood molding or other suitable insulating cover239.
-F. Requirements for Vertical Supply Conductors Passing Through Communication Space on Jointly Used Poles-Continued.

-ing to the extent required for metal-sheathed cables in 1 above.
+Supply grounding wires shall be covered with wood molding or other suitable insulating covering to the extent required for metal-sheathed cables in 1 above.

-- Exception: If there are no trolley attachments on the pole, insulating covering is not required for a grounding conductor which is metallically connected to a conductor which forms part of an effective grounding system. - 4.
-SEPARATION FROM THROUGH BOLTS.
+Exception: If there are no trolley attachments on the pole, insulating covering is not required for a grounding conductor which: (1) is directly (metallically) connected to a conductor which forms part of an effective grounding system, and (2) has no connection to supply transformers or capacitors between the grounding electrode and the effectively grounded conductor unless such transformers or capacitors have additional connections to the effectively grounded conductor.